Download and print as a PDF (472kB pdf)

 When will I get my results?

-The report will be sent to your referring doctor.
-They will contact you to discuss the results.
-If you have any enquiries regarding your results please contact the department where the referral was originally made.
+A report will be sent to your referring doctor who should contact you to discuss the results.
+If you have any questions regarding your results, please contact the doctor who referred you.

 Are there any risks with this procedure?